World Elder Abuse Awareness Day – June 15

 Each year, June 15th is recognized as World Elder Abuse Awareness Day (WEAAD)—a global opportunity to raise awareness, spark conversations, and share resources to protect older adults from abuse, especially financial exploitation.

 Elder financial abuse occurs when someone manipulates, exploits, or misuses an older adult’s money or assets.
 This can be done by strangers, caregivers, or even trusted family members.
-Unfortunately, this abuse can be devastating to a senior’s financial security – according to the Consumer Sentinel Network Data Book, more than a third (36%) of all reported frauds in 2024 involved victims ages 60 years and over, resulting in losses of nearly $2.4 billion dollars.
+Unfortunately, this abuse can be devastating to a senior’s financial security.
+According to the FBI’s 2025 Internet Crime Report, seniors ages 60 and over made up nearly 20% of all fraud and scam complaints and suffered a whopping 37% of total losses incurred, at over $7.7 billion.

 At Hawaii State Federal Credit Union, we are deeply committed to safeguarding our members and their financial well-being.
 Our team is trained to notice red flags, like unusual recent withdrawals or a new person accompanying an older member while handling finances at the credit union – behaviors that may identify whether a member is vulnerable or currently a victim of financial abuse.
 If you or your loved one is concerned about the risks of falling victim to elder financial abuse, here are some things to consider: